We made it! Our first official post from Europe.

 Get some duck, rabbit or chicken and pair it with some brie and wine.
 Eat at a park, public square or back in your room if you have a decent spot.

-You’ll easily save half the money you would have spent at a restaurant or cafe.
+You’ll easily save half the money you would have spent at a restaurant or café.
 Plus, public parks are actually in use here.
-You’ll find a lively crowd of students, families and tourists like yourself all having a pleasant afternoon in a public space.
-Public areas are generally more accessable, clean and safe then at home in the US.
+You’ll find a lively crowd of students, families and tourists like yourself all having a pleasant afternoon in an open space.
+Public areas are generally more accessible, clean and safe compared to the US.

 I’ve also very much enjoyed how wide the streets are and yet how little space is devoted to car travel.
-There’s a devoted bike lane physically separated from the road and then a separate walking area for pedestrians as well.
+There is a specific bike lane physically separated from the road and then a separate walking area for pedestrians as well.
 It creates such a human scale, walkable safe feeling when exploring a massive city along a major thoroughfare

 I want to thank you all for following along with us!
 You can expect a blog update every few days, for my immediate pics and impressions follow me on Instagram as well @AustinClink.